timofeytkachenko/thompson-sampling-service/README.md

   - Beta distribution parameters visualization
 - **Ad Management**: Create new ads and delete existing ones through the UI
 - **Experiment Configuration**: Adjust experiment parameters like minimum samples, confidence threshold, and warmup impressions
-- **Reset Options**: Reset the experiment winner or all ads for starting fresh experiments
+- **Reset Options**: Reset the experiment winner and all ads for starting fresh experiments

 ### Running the Admin Panel